-Children typically play green ball tennis 9 and 10 who have already developed some basic skills and techniques but are still improving their consistency and control.
+Children typically play green ball tennis in grades 9 and 10, who have already developed some basic skills and techniques but are still improving their consistency and control.
 Using a green ball allows young players to continue developing their skills and tactics while introducing them to the faster pace and more significant challenges of a full-sized court.

 - Qualified Tennis Coach